Charlie Plummer

 Lean on Pete Official Trailer

-Charlie solidified his career choice after acting in Ridley Scott's crime drama "All the Money in the World."
-Based on true events, the movie tells the story of the 1973 kidnapping of Paul Getty's grandson, who was the wealthiest man in the world at the time.
-Getty refused to pay the $17 million ransom, fearing it would encourage other kidnappers.
+Charlie cemented his career path after starring in Ridley Scott's crime drama "All the Money in the World."
+Based on true events, the film follows the 1973 kidnapping of Paul Getty's grandson - Getty being the world's wealthiest man at the time.
+Getty refused to pay the $17 million ransom, worried it would inspire copycats.

-In one intense scene, Plummer's character gets his ear cut off.
-During filming, the actor's mother was present and nearly fainted at the sight.
-At the premiere, she closed her eyes during that moment.
+In one brutal scene, Plummer's character has his ear severed.
+During filming, the actor's mother was on set and nearly fainted watching.
+At the premiere, she couldn't bear to watch that scene.

-Charlie acted alongside Michelle Williams, Timothy Hutton, and Romain Duris in the film.
+Charlie starred alongside Michelle Williams, Timothy Hutton, and Romain Duris.
 Christopher Plummer, a famed actor with the same last name, played Paul Getty.
-Originally, Kevin Spacey played the role, but following sexual harassment allegations, Ridley Scott reshot his scenes with Christopher Plummer.
+Originally, Kevin Spacey had the role, but after sexual harassment allegations surfaced, Ridley Scott reshot all his scenes with Christopher Plummer.

 I realized this is what I want to do for the rest of my life.
 I learned from people who've dedicated decades to this, and for me, it's the most amazing thing in the world.
 I can't imagine giving up acting for anything else.

-In mid-2018, the drama "Behold My Heart," directed by Joshua Leonard, was released.
-In the story about the complex relationship between a mother and her maturing son, Charlie played the son of Marisa Tomei's character.
+Mid-2018 brought the drama "Behold My Heart," directed by Joshua Leonard.
+The story explores the complex relationship between a mother and her maturing son, with Charlie playing Marisa Tomei's character's son.
 The film also starred Timothy Olyphant and Emily Robinson.

 Ridley Scott, Charlie Plummer and Christopher Plummer